 Outcomes - Members involvement with budget scrutiny prior to presentation of the Budget to Cabinet in February 2017.
-The group was satisfied with the explanation of the projected
+The group was satisfied with the explanation of the projected variances on the 2017-18 budget.

 Community Safety Review Task and Finish Group